logzio/documentation/docs/shipping/Code/node-js.md

 | extraFields | JSON format.
 Adds your custom fields to each log.
 Format: `extraFields : { field_1: "val_1", field_2: "val_2" , ... }` | -- |
 | setUserAgent | Set to false to send logs without the user-agent field in the request header.  | `true` |

-###### Code sample
+**Code example:**

-You can send log lines as a raw string or as an object.
-For more consistent and reliable parsing, we recommend sending logs as objects.
+You can send log lines as a raw string or an object.
+For consistent and reliable parsing, we recommend sending them as objects:

-To send an object (recommended):

   ```javascript
   var obj = {